Progression Preview

 The preview makes it easy to evaluate which progression mode suits an exercise:

-- Rep mode shows reps climbing while weight stays fixed — better when the weight jumps would be too large (e.g., 30 lb dumbbells can't go to 32.5)
+- Rep mode shows reps climbing while weight stays fixed for the whole mesocycle — better when even one increment is a large jump (e.g., 30 lb dumbbells can't go to 32.5)

 How the preview updates